Last updated on April 30th, 2023 at 03:41 am

 Used by: Adam Ondra, Kilian Fischhuber

 The Miura is a cult-classic shoe that first hit the shelves over 20 years ago.
-It was one of the first shoes to properly drive power to the toe box, thanks to its downturned profile, its asymmetric design and clever slingshot rand.
+It was one of the first shoes to properly drive power to the toe box, thanks to its downturned profile, its asymmetric design, and clever slingshot rand.

 We have used the Miura extensively for both indoor and outdoor bouldering over the last few years.
-You might find that a softer shoe works better on the really steep stuff or advanced boulders, but when I am working a technical problem jam-packed with mico-edges, the Miura is my shoe of choice.
+You might find that a softer shoe works better on the really steep stuff or advanced boulders, but when I am working on a technical problem jam-packed with mico-edges, the Miura is my shoe of choice.

-If you a shoe that can do more than just climb the cave at your bouldering gym, the Miura is one of those shoes that can do it all, making it an ideal bouldering shoe for intermediate climbers.
+If you have a shoe that can do more than just climb the cave at your bouldering gym, the Miura is one of those shoes that can do it all, making it an ideal bouldering shoe for intermediate climbers.

 We Don’t Like